tlinhart/duckdb-elasticsearch/README.md

 #### How it works

-1. Bind phase – fetches index mapping from Elasticsearch, infers DuckDB schema and optionally samples documents to detect array fields.
+1. Bind phase – resolves DuckDB schema from Elasticsearch index mapping and optional document sampling and caches the results.
 1. Filter pushdown – DuckDB's optimizer pushes `WHERE` clauses to the extension which translates them to Elasticsearch Query DSL.
 1. Projection pushdown – only requested columns are included in the `_source`